Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 • In the Tax form section, Choose the relevant detail type from the menu.

-• Choose save button in order to save the changes.
+• Choose the save button to save the changes.

 • Changes to the Account Type may have an impact on your accounting and reporting, you are prompted.

-• To change the account, Click yes button when prompted.
+• To change the account, Click the yes button when prompted.

 Follow these instructions once more for the remaining subaccounts, after which you should modify the parent account’s account type.